These images show my solar powered Ham Radio stations which are located on our property in the South Australian Bush.

 The home Qth from where the station is remotely controlled.

 Old technology but reliable - a 670 Amp Hour, Lead Acid, wet, deep cycle battery.
-March 2018 - Been in use for eleven years now.
+March 2018 - Been in use for 12 years now

 A 12 volt, 80 watt polycrystalline solar panel slowly charges the battery.